 Travelers can learn more at this site

-The United Kingdom announced mandatory 14-day quarantine for all travelers.
-This applies to anyone arriving by land, sea or air.
-Affecting all arriving passengers, it makes the UK a deal-breaker for most travelers.
+The United Kingdom had initially begun reopening with mandatory 14-day quarantine for all travelers.
+This applied to anyone arriving by land, sea or air.
+Affecting all arriving passengers, it made the UK a deal-breaker for most travelers.

 You can learn more here